SoodGen/SoodGen/README.md

 - 👋 Hi, I’m @SoodGen
-- 👀 I’m interested in Polytrade
 - 🌱 I’m currently learning How to code
-- 💞️ I’m looking to collaborate on Product and Fintech
+- 💞️ I’m looking to collaborate on Product
-- 📫 How to reach me ashish@polytrade.finance
+- 📫 How to reach me soodgen@gmail.com
 -

 <!---